March 28, 2026

 How It Actually Works

-The Lambda function runs a Docker container image built on Amazon Linux 2023 with a custom runtime - no Python, no Node.js, just a shell script and a minimal bootstrap loop that implements the Lambda Runtime API.
+The Lambda function runs a Docker container image built on Amazon Linux 2023 with a custom shell runtime instead of a managed one (Python, Node.js, etc.) - this keeps the image lean and the dependency surface minimal.

 When EventBridge fires the function, backup.sh runs.
 It pulls a list of databases from Secrets Manager, and for each one it runs either pg_dump or mysqldump, pipes the output through gzip, and streams it directly to S3: